SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 {"geometry": {"rings": [[[-81.492649, 28.461183], [-81.492602, 28.46131], [-81.492482, 28.461276], [-81.492528, 28.461148], [-81.492649, 28.461183]]]}, "attributes": {"ID": 17679, "OCC_CLS": "Residential"}}, ...
 ```

-Next, let's take a look at method that "generate" new geometries.
-We will generate a 20 m buffer around the building structures using `ST_Buffer()` and calculate the centroid of the polygon via `ST_Centroid()`.
+Next, let's take a look at methods that "generate" new geometries.
+We will generate a 20 m buffer around the building structures using `ST_Buffer()` and calculate the centroid of the building polygon via `ST_Centroid()`.

 ```SQL
 SELECT